FrozenSamurai/Flask_auth/README.md

 ![image](<./Screenshot%20(3).png>)

 ###### There are different techniques for forget password or reset password like token using `JWT`(JSON Web Token) or `OTP`(One Time Password).
-I used a simple way to identify the user, by asking the user about the data we have like its username or DoB for authorization.
+I used a simple way to identify the user, by asking the user about the data we have like its username or DoB for authorization, then email user the new password.

 <a href="https://www.github.com/FrozenSamurai">Author: Raj Vijay Jadhav</a>